Every workplace can make a difference to the safety and wellbeing of people experiencing domestic violence

 Indeed, when an employee is living with domestic and family violence, there are often very real costs and negative impacts that flow to the workplace.

-“Some of these behaviours at times will come into the workplace, meaning the employer then needs to take action and provide the appropriate support and intervention to ensure the ongoing safety of the workplace,” she said.
+“Some of these behaviours at times will come into the workplace, meaning the employer then needs to take action and provide the appropriate support and intervention to ensure the ongoing safety of the workplace,” said Grow.

 “Physical injuries can mean more sick days and poor attendance.
 In addition, those affected may take many unplanned days off with no apparent reason.”